losquevedo/githubissues/README.md

 ```
 function fetchData(httpLib[Such as Axios]) {
-  return httpLib.get(/* ... */);
+  return httpLib.get(/* mock request data */);
 }

 // For testing
 fetchData({ get: () => Promise.resolve(/* mock data */) });
 ```

-I could see this making things hard to debug since compile time errors would be pushed to runtime but I can experiment with that come test time.
+I could see this making things hard to debug since compile time errors would be pushed to runtime but I could be wrong and would definitely experiment with this approach some if I needed to implement it.
 It might be overly complex for this desired functionality too but that could just be me.